tdegeus/GooseFEM/docs/examples/statics_linear.rst

     :emphasize-lines: 1

-To switch between the three of GooseFEM's data-representations, an instance of the "Vector" class is used.
+To switch between the three of GooseFEM's data-representations, an instance of the *Vector* class is used.
-This instance, "vector", will enable us to switch between a vector field (e.g. the displacement)
+This instance, *vector*, will enable us to switch between a vector field (e.g. the displacement)

 1.  collected per node,
 2.  collected per degree-of-freedom, or